We are taking in surrenders, accepting donations, and are still holding meet and greets for adoptions on a limited basis.

 We are a non-profit organization based in Mantua, Ohio.
 Parrot Hope is dedicated to the rescue and rehabilitation of parrots, the plight of which is often overlooked in animal rescue.
-It is dedicated to alleviating the crisis facing captive parrots, who often end up unwanted, neglected and abandoned by improper homes.
+It is dedicated to alleviating the crisis facing captive parrots who often end up unwanted, neglected, abused, and abandoned by improper homes.

-While the problem of pet animal overpopulation is well known, sometimes lost in these stories are the problems of companion parrots.
-Indeed, the beauty and intrigue of pet parrots has encouraged many people to purchase parrots on impulse without knowledge to the long-term considerations of parrot ownership.
-Many people who get parrots ultimately don't know how to take care of them leading to situations of abuse, neglect, and ultimately abandonment.
-In 2017 we took in over 200 parrots and in 2018 we took in over 250 parrots.
+The beauty and intrigue of pet parrots has encouraged many people to purchase parrots on impulse without knowledge to the long-term considerations of parrot ownership.
+Many people who get parrots ultimately don't know how to take care of them leading to abandonment.
+In 2019 we took in over 500 parrots!
 We have been assisting to give them a temporary home during health and behavioral rehabilitation, and ultimately seek to find them permanent homes.

 Our rescue team is dedicated to the ongoing care and education of all birds in captivity.
 Our events at the sanctuary and abroad allow bird owners the option to bring their birds for socialization and grooming.
 We care about the enrichment of all parrots, so we offer bird-safe toys, perches, play stands, cages, and nutritious high quality food as well as education on nutrition and behaviors of our beloved feathered companions.
 Whether you adopt from PHR or have had your feathered companion for years, or newly acquired elsewhere, PHR is committed to offering you ongoing advice and support to care for pet parrots in the best way possible.